SurveyMonkey/surveymonkey-ios-sdk/README.md

 ## SurveyMonkey Mobile Feedback SDK for iOS

 The SurveyMonkey Mobile Feedback SDK for iOS allows app developers to integrate SurveyMonkey surveys and respondent data into their apps.
-Checkout our [documentation site](http://surveymonkey.github.io/surveymonkey-ios-sdk/) for more information.
+Checkout our [API reference](http://surveymonkey.github.io/surveymonkey-ios-sdk/) for more information.

 We strive to fix bugs and add new features as quickly as possible.
 Please watch our Github repo to stay up to date.